 To avoid trial, you might be offered a stipulation–which is essentially the same thing as pleading guilty.
-Our lawyers are here to evaluate whether a stipulation is in your child’s best interests given the evidence and circumstances.
+Our juvenile crimes lawyers are here to evaluate whether a stipulation is in your child’s best interests, given the evidence and circumstances.

 What Happens During a Juvenile Trial?